jgauffin/Griffin.Data/docs/Article/Article.md

 Introduction
 ===========

-This article is about version 2.0 of my object/relation mapper and data mapper Griffin.Data, and is divided into three parts.
-First, this introduction will explain my reasoning for creating it, the second part is about the scaffolder, and the third part is about actual usage.
+This article is about version 2.0 of my object/relation mapper and data mapper Griffin.Data and is divided into parts.

+* Part 1 - Why I created Griffin.Data.
+* Part 2 - Scaffolding and inspecting the generated files.
+* Part 3 - Adjusting the generated files.
+* Part 4 - Building an application service using the generated code.
+* Part 5 - Summary and links.

-Before we get into the library itself, let's discuss two things.
+Before we get into the library itself, let's discuss my goals.

 ## The importance of encapsulation

 First, let's talk about business entities, or domain entities as they are called in Domain Driven Design.
-Business entities are classes that ensure the logic is encapsulated and that changes are driven by behavior (invoking methods).
+Business entities are classes that ensure the busuiness logic is encapsulated and that changes are driven by behavior (invoking methods).

 This is a POCO (Plain Old CLR Object):